Pjvl99/CovidAnalysis/README.md

-# CovidAnalysis
+#CovidAnalysis

-- Este proyecto consiste en un ETL con datos crudos de diferentes páginas (kaggle, us.gov, etc), con el objetivo final de realizar un análisis del covid-19 en la economía de Estados Unidos.
+- This project consists of an ETL with raw data from different pages (kaggle, us.gov, etc.), with the final objective of carrying out an analysis of covid-19 in the United States economy.

-- Pasos para correr el proyecto:
+- Steps to run the project:

-  1. Tener instalado Talend Open Studio for Big Data (https://sourceforge.net/projects/talend-bigdata/)
+   1. Have Talend Open Studio for Big Data installed (https://sourceforge.net/projects/talend-bigdata/)
-  2. Para correr el proyecto se debe importar (el LOCAL_PROJECT) desde Talend y luego correr, para ajustarlo a tus datos se deben utilizar las variables de contexto, en el apartado context abajo de jobs.
+   2. To run the project you must import (the LOCAL_PROJECT) from Talend and then run, to adjust it to your data you must use the context variables, in the context section below jobs.
-  3. Para montar un ambiente de hadoop para el proyecto, se utilizo hortonworks de cloudera.
+   3. To set up a hadoop environment for the project, cloudera's hortonworks was used.

-- La herramienta para hacer la limpieza de datos en este proyecto fue: Talend Open Studio, acá hay un ejemplo de como se ven los jobs de limpieza en la UI de talend.
+- The tool to do data cleaning in this project was: Talend Open Studio, here is an example of what the cleaning jobs look like in the Talend UI.

 ![Screenshot from 2023-04-15 13-47-40](https://user-images.githubusercontent.com/61527863/235322452-37f095c9-070b-47cf-84bb-f80fc98b1c0d.png)

-  - Para el modelado de datos se utilizo un diagrama tipo snowflake para el data warehouse:
+  - For data modeling, a snowflake diagram was used for the data warehouse:

 ![Screenshot from 2023-04-15 13-48-14](https://user-images.githubusercontent.com/61527863/235322473-36004879-0c22-471f-90d5-81c0c30bdc26.png)

-  - El objetivo de este proyecto era poder subirlos a hdfs para poder darles un mejor tratamiento a los datos, acá hay un ejemplo de la creación de carpetas en hdfs para los datos.
+  - The objective of this project was to be able to upload them to HDFS in order to give better treatment to the data.
+Here is an example of creating folders in HDFS for the data.

   ![Screenshot from 2023-04-15 14-27-01](https://user-images.githubusercontent.com/61527863/235322500-4aa88e49-6ad7-420e-b5fe-55a48b791805.png)

   ![Screenshot from 2023-04-15 14-27-09](https://user-images.githubusercontent.com/61527863/235322513-d2a4b31a-a1bd-40f5-8123-439b5ec40c24.png)

-  - Acá hay un ejemplo de un job para la limpieza de datos, donde se aplican mapas y filtros para tomar los datos mas importantes del dataset, con el objetivo de subir esos datos a hdfs.
+  - Here is an example of a data cleaning job, where maps and filters are applied to take the most important data from the dataset, with the aim of uploading that data to HDFS.

   ![Screenshot from 2023-04-15 14-52-25](https://user-images.githubusercontent.com/61527863/235322538-cab81986-ab28-453c-9336-802e592ee5c0.png)

-  - Un ejemplo de como se ven las carpetas con datos en hdfs:
+  - An example of what the folders with data in hdfs look like:

   ![Screenshot from 2023-04-15 14-54-01](https://user-images.githubusercontent.com/61527863/235322596-2e880e9a-0fcf-41dd-b514-79808104bfa0.png)

-  - Una vez se ingestó la data en hdfs, se procedió a crear el data warehouse en hive, acá hay un ejemplo de una consulta
+  - Once the data was ingested into hdfs, the data warehouse was created in hive, here is an example of a query

   ![Screenshot from 2023-04-15 18-03-12](https://user-images.githubusercontent.com/61527863/235322570-638d2328-2325-4857-8bcc-c5e39c4b87c9.png)

-  - Se realizaron breves análisis a los datos utilizando spark sql:
+  - Brief analyzes were performed on the data using spark sql:

   ![Screenshot from 2023-04-16 19-08-59](https://user-images.githubusercontent.com/61527863/235322630-950c4e40-8bf8-49a7-a22a-ed4c1ff1ec31.png)

   ![Screenshot from 2023-04-16 19-11-48](https://user-images.githubusercontent.com/61527863/235322632-3f55c4f0-51ab-4036-a9f4-9b3d89b71d97.png)

-  - Por último se realizó el análisis de los datos en tableau:
+  - Finally, the data analysis was carried out in tableau:

   ![Screenshot from 2023-05-03 21-10-27](https://github.com/Pjvl99/CovidAnalysis/assets/61527863/9181c9ac-f4c8-4618-9a8e-171bd446c874)